 Any tags added to an order will appear in the Tags column in the Orders tab, as well as the Tags section in the Order Details, so you can easily identify, sort, or filter orders based on their tags.

 Feel free to reorder your columns so the Tags column is always visible (just drag and drop where you want the column to appear).
 If you do not see your Tags column, make sure it is selected under the Columns drop-down in the top right of your Orders screen.

 Be sure to contact ShipStation support to enable the ability to import Shopify's fraud risk and let the support team know which Custom Field you'd like to use.
 An agent will be happy to adjust the configuration on your account so future orders will import with the Shopify Fraud Alert into your selected Custom Field.

 Notes on Using Automation:

-PROTIP: You can add additional actions to your rules that will also move the order to the On Hold status, thereby removing the order from the Awaiting Shipment section entirely!
+PROTIP: You can add additional actions to your rules that will also move the order to the On Hold status after tagging them, thereby removing the order from the Awaiting Shipment section entirely!
 Just click Add an Action and choose the Hold the order for... option, then enter the number of days you wish the order to stay in the On Hold status.

 - Other actions might include sending an email to your shipping manager or assigning the order to a specific user on your account.